ThemezerNX/Layouts/README.md

 A user should **never modify the ID value manually** in a downloaded layout from Themezer.

 # **Submitting**

-If you really, really don't like reading or this is just too technical for you: [start reading here](#Layout-Submission-Example).
+If you'd like to try for yourself [start reading here](#Layout-Submission-Example) If you really, really don't like reading or this is just too technical for you: DM Migush#4096 on discord and send the layout.

 ## **Layouts**